preaudc/tech-articles/FlumeFileChannel.md

 4.7
 ```

-A look at the Flume agent logs gives the final hint on what is going on:
+A look at the Flume agent logs discloses the final hint on what is going on:

 ```
 Caused by: java.lang.IllegalArgumentException: Pathname /user/mycompany/logs/flume/myLogType/fr';WAITFOR DELAY '0:0:32'--/current/_MyLogType_20220707_14_flume01_a3.1657202736341.seq.tmp from hdfs://mycompany-cluster/user/mycompany/logs/flume/myLogType/fr';WAITFOR DELAY '0:0:32'--/current/_MyLogType_20220707_14_flume01_a3.1657202736341.seq.tmp is not a valid DFS filename.